-Ryder Scott, the independent petroleum engineering consultant, estimated, in accordance with appropriate engineering, Internal Controls. geologic, and evaluation principles and techniques that are in accordance with practices generally accepted in the petroleum industry, and definitions and guidelines established by the SEC, all of the proved reserve information in this report.
+Internal Controls.
+Ryder Scott, the independent petroleum engineering consultant, estimated, in accordance with appropriate engineering, geologic, and evaluation principles and techniques that are in accordance with practices generally accepted in the petroleum industry, and definitions and guidelines established by the SEC, all of the proved reserve information in this report.
 These reserves estimation methods and techniques are widely taught in university petroleum curricula and throughout the industry's ongoing training programs.
 Although these appropriate engineering, geologic, and evaluation principles and techniques that are in accordance with practices generally accepted in the petroleum industry are based upon established scientific concepts, the application of such principles involves extensive judgment and is subject to changes in existing knowledge and technology, economic conditions and applicable statutory and regulatory provisions.
 These same industry wide applied techniques are used in determining our estimated reserve quantities.
 The technical persons responsible for preparing the reserves estimates presented herein meet the requirements regarding qualifications, independence, objectivity and confidentiality set forth in the Society of Petroleum Engineers' Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information.
 ECA's internal control over its reserve reporting process is designed to result in accurate and reliable estimates in compliance with applicable regulations and guidance.
-Internal reserve preparation is performed by staff reservoir engineers and geoscientists before review by the Senior Reservoir Engineer and finally the Vice President of Eastern Operations.
+Internal reserve preparation is performed by staff reservoir engineers and geoscientists before review by the Reservoir Engineering Manager and finally the Senior Vice President.
 These individuals consult regularly with Ryder Scott during the reserve estimation process to review properties, assumptions, and any new data available.
 Additionally, ECA's senior management reviewed and approved all Ryder Scott reserve reports contained herein.

-ECA's reserves are first estimated by a Staff Reservoir Engineer before being reviewed by the Senior Reservoir Engineer.
-The Senior Reservoir Engineer has a Bachelor of Science in Petroleum Engineering.
-He has over 3 years of oil and gas industry experience in reservoir Engineering.
+ECA's reserves are estimated by the Reservoir Engineering Manager.
+The Reservoir Engineering Manager has a Bachelor of Science degree in Petroleum Engineering.
+He has over five years of oil and gas industry experience in Reservoir Engineering.
 During that time, he has focused on reserves estimates and project economics.

-ECA's Vice President of Eastern Operations is the primary technical person responsible for overseeing the reserve reporting process.
-This individual has a Bachelor of Science degree in Chemical Engineering with Masters of Petroleum Engineering coursework along with a Master of Business
+ECA's Senior Vice President is the primary technical person responsible for overseeing the reserve reporting process.
+This individual has a Bachelor of Science degree in Chemical Engineering with Masters of Petroleum Engineering coursework along with a Master of Business Administration degree.

-Administration degree.
 He has worked in drilling, completions, production, and reservoir engineering along with acquisitions during his career and is a member of the Society of Petroleum Engineers.
-He has over six years of experience in reserve evaluation.
+He has over eight years of experience in reserve evaluation.